 NOTE: The specific security and authentication mechanisms required in order to use the user ID is specified in 3GPP TS 33.434 [29].

-Editor's note: Reference to SA3 TS subclause is FFS.

 Editor's note: The naming and definition of the identities in subclause 7 may require further study (e.g. renaming user identity to VAL user identity, and renaming VAL user identity to VAL service user identity).